OpenBudget/budgetkey-ng2-components/README.md

-# budgetkey-ng2-components
+# openprocurement-ng2-components

-This library contains a set of Angular 2 components and assets for building all OpenBudget applications with a common look and feel.
+This library contains a set of Angular 2 components and assets for building all Open Procurement applications with a common look and feel.

 ## Quickstart

-Install library with `npm install --save budgetkey-n2-components`.
+Install library with `npm install --save openprocurement-ng2-components`.

 TypeScript and Less sources are available in `src` folder, precompiled sources and stylesheets are in `lib` folder.
 All necessary assets (images, fonts, etc.)